spring-operator/gs-consuming-rest-restjs/README.md

 bower install --save curl#~0.8
 ```

-Bower will display status as it locates the required versions of
-rest.js and curl.js and installs them into the directory we listed
+Bower will install rest.js and curl.js into the directory we listed
 in `.bowerrc`.
 Since we specified the `--save` option, bower will
 store the package information in the `bower.json` file.

-> **Note:** Bower will recursively find `bower.json` files within the packages
-in order to find and install further dependencies.
-Bower should discover
-that rest.js depends on when.js and install a compatible version.
+> **Note:** Bower should discover that rest.js depends on when.js
+and install a compatible version.

 When done, the `bower.json` file should have a "dependencies"
 object property that lists "curl" and "rest" as property names and